-Government Efficiency Score: 8 The implementation capacity of the Swedish government is strong.
-The 380 executive agencies are the key actors in the implementation of policy.
 Yet like the challenge of efficient policy coordination, policy implementation is also a challenge under the restrictions of new governance forms.
-The relationship between the government and the agencies is no longer a strict command and control pattern.
-As the agencies are partially included in policy preparation, implementation becomes more difficult to control from the government.
+The relationship between the government and the agencies is no longer a strict command and control pattern; rather, it is a more interactive form of governance where departments utilize the expertise in the agencies already during the early stages of the policy process.
 To some extent, and with considerable variation among policy sectors or even specific issues, agencies provide informal advice to government on policy design.
 This arrangement means that agencies are involved in shaping the policies they will later implement.
 This arrangement obviously increases the agencies' commitment to policy, but at the same time it complicates the implementation process.